titus-au/streamlink-plugin-dashdrm/README.md

 # Install and Use

 To use this plugin, you need to utilise streamlink's plugin [sideload](https://streamlink.github.io/latest/cli/plugin-sideloading.html) capability.
-Download the plugin source (dashdrm.py) and either place it in your streamlink plugins sideload directory, or put in a new directory and specify the path when executing streamlink with --plugin-dir <path_of_dashdrm.py>.
+Download the plugin source by cloning the repository, or just downloading the plugin file (dashdrm.py) and either place it in your streamlink plugins sideload directory, or put in a new directory and specify the path when executing streamlink with --plugin-dir <path_of_dashdrm.py>.

 To make use of the plugin, add dashdrm:// in front of the url.
 ```sh